Cencora, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the provided analysis, here is a 12-month outlook for COR:
+Based on the comprehensive analysis provided, here is the 12-month outlook for COR:

 Wall Street Consensus